jakubgarfield/Bonobo-Git-Server-Web/content/update.md

 ---
-title: Install
+title: Update
-description: This pages shows you how easy to install Bonobo Git Server is.
+description: This pages shows you how easy to update Bonobo Git Server is.
 tags: [Update, Update Guide]
 ---